Supreme Irony: Justice Scalia on Broccoli, Masturbation and the Constitution

 Antonin Scalia died February 13, 2016, a day before Valentine's Day.
 The conservative darling defended your right to abstain from broccoli and from health insurance, but he won't stand up for your right to pleasure yourself.

-In a few days the U.S. Supreme Court will hand down its decision on the constitutionality of the 2010 Affordable Care Act, popularly known as Obamacare.
-If you followed the oral arguments in March, you’re aware that a particular green cruciferous vegetable factored heavily into Justice Antonin Scalia’s questioning of the attorneys about the justifiability of the law’s mandate that Americans buy health insurance.
+If you followed the oral arguments before the Supreme Court during its impactful hearings on the 2010 Affordable Care Act, you’re aware that a particular green cruciferous vegetable factored heavily into Justice Antonin Scalia’s decision.
+During some of the exchanges, he questioned one of the attorneys about the justifiability of the law’s mandate that Americans buy health insurance.

 What you may not know is that while Scalia apparently finds a law regulating the health insurance market to be horribly excessive, he thinks laws regulating fornication and masturbation represent a perfectly reasonable exercise of state power.

 That’s right: Justice Scalia will defend your right to abstain from broccoli and from health insurance, but he won't stand up for your right to pleasure yourself.

 Hold the Broccoli